sam-m888/pygobject-docs/guide/cairo_integration.rst

 Demo
 ----

-The following example show a :obj:`Gtk.Window` with custom drawing in Python using pycairo.
+The following example shows a :obj:`Gtk.Window` with a custom drawing in Python using pycairo.

 .. figure:: images/cairo_integration.png